JanOleA/8-bit-computer-emulator/docs/assembler.md

 Any line containing an instruction must begin with two spaces, and then the instruction.
 If the instruction requires an operand, it is separated from the instruction by a single space.
 Instructions may only take a single operand.

-## In the future
-For now that is pretty much the extent of how much the assembler supports.
-I do intend to extend it.
-In particular I want to make it possible to add values together, so one can for example do:
+## Combining memory addresses
+It is possible to use simple operations to add values to a memory address pointer.
+For example I can define:
 ~~~~
-result = 200
+value = 200   ; assigns value as a pointer which points to memory location 200

+start:
+  LDI 42          ; load 42 into the A register
-  LDA .result + 1 ; refer to the address of result, plus one, i.e. 201
+  STA .value + 1  ; stores the value of the A register (42) into memory address .value + 1 -> 200 + 1 = 201
 ~~~~
+Currently only addition and subtraction is supported, and bracketing to group operations is not supported (yet).

 # Instruction set
 This is a list of all the instructions currently supported by the assembler and the computer.